SimonFolkerts/Express-Demo/readme.md

 Note, to send a GET request to an address we can just point the browser to an address, as it uses GET requests to fetch and display content.
 However, to send a POST request to an address you would need to use an HTML form or fetch() or a REST Client.

+## STEP 4: Sending Back Stuff

+Rather than just sending back strings, we can also send back files, JSON data, basically whatever we want.
+Lets try sending back an HTML or text file.

+1. Create a new file called page.html or something similar, and put in some boilerplate HTML

+2. Create a new endpoint that monitors for get requests to /html as shown in the example.
+Instead of usind `.send()` to send back a string, we will use `.sendFile()`

+3. `.sendFile()` requires a single argument, the absolute path to the file to send.
+This is based on the root of the system that the server is running on, so we will need to get the FULL path to the file from the disk.
+Fortunately we can use `--dirname` to get the path to the current folder the server is in, and then just concatenate the file relative to that folder onto the end, as shown in the example. e.g. `__dirname + 'path/to-file.html'`

+4. If you send a get request to the server at localhost:3000/html you should get back the HTML file as a response.